chauvuha/ode-solver/outline.md

   </p>

 3. **DeepXDE PINNs:**
-   <b>DeepXDE output for Sin(2πt):</b>
+  <b>DeepXDE output for Sin(2*pi*t):</b>
   <p align="center">
     <img src="deepxde_loss.jpg" alt="DeepXDE Loss Curve" width="45%" />
     <img src="deepxde_train.jpg" alt="Deep XDE Prediction vs Ground Truth" width="45%" />
   </p>

-  - These results are excellent.
-The model learned:
+  - These results look spot on.
+The loss curves drop smoothly for both train and test, and the solution plot shows that the PINN learned:
 \( \frac{dy}{dt} = \sin(2\pi t), \quad y(0) = 1 \)
 almost perfectly.

-  - DeepXDE simplifies defining the ODE, domain, and loss using TensorFlow’s auto-differentiation.
-  It even allows immediate error checks with exact solutions and auto-generates plots using `dde.saveplot()`.

-  - By contrast, Keras or hand-built models require writing custom loss functions and sampling routines manually.
-DeepXDE removes boilerplate code.
+The red dashed line overlaps the true black curve and the training dots.

+  - Additionally, DeepXDE makes this entire process almost trivial.
+We can define the ODE, domain, and initial condition in a few lines, and DeepXDE uses TensorFlow’s automatic differentiation to build a loss that enforces the differential equation and boundary conditions.
+It even lets us plug in an exact solution for immediate error checks.
+A single call to `dde.saveplot()` then gives us both the loss history and the prediction‑vs‑truth comparison without any extra plotting code.

+  - By contrast, if we tried the same thing in Keras or with a hand‑rolled feedforward network, we’d have to write custom loss functions, call gradient routines ourselves, manually sample time points, and wire up all the training loops.
+DeepXDE abstracts all that away, so we can focus on modeling rather than boilerplate—and for anyone solving ODEs or PDEs, that makes it the fastest, most reliable choice.

 <details>
 <summary>Conclusion/Future Work</summary>